 All subnets in your VPC have to be attached to an AWS route table, and the table will take control of routing for those particular subnets.
-A subnet cannot be associate with multiple route tables at the same time, but multiple subnets can be connected with a single AWS route table.
+A subnet cannot be associated with multiple route tables at the same time, but multiple subnets can be connected with a single AWS route table.
 An AWS route table consists of the destination IP address and the target.

 AWS Route 53 Key Features

 You can route end users to the best endpoint possible according to your application’s geo proximity, latency, health, and other considerations.

 - Latency-based Routing

 You can route end users to the AWS region with the lowest possible latency.

 You can route your end users to the endpoint which is present in their specific region or the nearest geographic location.